GNOME 2

 GNOME 2 is the second major release of the GNOME desktop environment.
 Building upon the release of GNOME 1, development of GNOME 2 focused on a greater design-oriented approach that simplified and standardized elements of the environment.
-It also introduced modern font and image rendering, with improved accessibility and internationalization, and improved performance.
-It was released on June 26, 2002 at the Linux Symposium.
+It also introduced modern font and image rendering, with improved accessibility and internationalisation, and improved performance.
+It was released on 26 June 2002 at the Linux Symposium.

 Although officially superseded by GNOME 3, and no longer actively maintained, GNOME 2 became the basis for the MATE desktop environment, which actively continues development.
 It also helped to inspire the Cinnamon desktop environment, and the GNOME Flashback shell session, which both largely retain a similar user experience to GNOME 2, but with modern components.

 Features

 GNOME 2's initial release was largely an evolution of the final release of GNOME 1, that had introduced both Nautilus (today known as GNOME Files) as its file manager, and Sawfish as its window manager.
 However, in an effort to simplify its implementation, by the second release of GNOME 2, the Metacity window manager had been adopted.
 With that, it also included an official look and feel, as it adopted the Clearlooks theme.
 For the first time, the GNOME human interface guidelines were published, which attempted to improve overall usability.
 Tearable (detachable) menus were discontinued by default.

 GNOME 2 continued with the general desktop metaphor paradigm that GNOME 1 started.
 An evolved GNOME Panel remained as its shell.
 Users saw the addition of font anti-aliasing, which gave the desktop environment a more refined look in its text rendering.

 As GNOME 2's release cycle spanned the course of over eight years, many component libraries and core applications were introduced and replaced at various points.
 GStreamer, a multimedia framework, was introduced in 2.2, which later allowed for the inclusion of the Totem multimedia player (known today as GNOME Videos).
 Epiphany (known today as GNOME Web) was introduced in 2.4.
 Evince (also known today as GNOME Document Viewer) replaced both GPdf and GGV in version 2.12.

 GNOME 1 had implemented the CORBA-compliant object request broker known as ORBit to serve as its message-oriented middleware.
 In version 2.2, this middleware was deprecated in favor of the more environment-agnostic D-Bus.
 As a result, Bonobo, a software framework for object-linking in compound documents that had been built-upon ORBit, was also phased-out.

 Although greater overall standardization was a major goal of GNOME 2, it also provided increased functionality in customization, as version 2.2 supported the ability for full icon themes to be applied for the first time.